-Benchmark Litigation 2020, Ranked as one of the “Top 250 Women in Litigation” in the United States
+Ranked in the 2020 edition of Benchmark Litigation as “Top 250 Women in Litigation” in the United States.

 Recognized in The Best Lawyers in America©: Litigation-Securities, 2018 Edition to present; Commercial Litigation, 2018 Edition to present; Corporate Law, 2018 Edition to present